acidanthera/WhateverGreen/Manual/FAQ.IntelHD.en.md

 - In macOS 10.14 оn some laptops with KBL graphics one may face visual artifacts on the gradients.
 For a temporary solution try to fake IGPU to use SKL drivers.
 - The several minutes black screen upon OS boot with mobile CFL is fixed by *WEG*.
 - The absence in BIOS of an option to change the amount of memory for the frame buffer is resolved with either semantic `framebuffer-stolenmem` and `framebuffer-fbmem` patches, by modifying the BIOS or by manually inputting the values in UEFI Shell. **Otherwise you get a panic.** [Explanation](https://www.applelife.ru/posts/750369)
+- Some systems with IGPUs (e.g. KBL and CFL) may cause system instability in lower power states.
+Sometimes it can be noticed by NVMe kernel panics.
+The generally available workaround is passing `forceRenderStandby=0` to kernel boot arguments to disable RC6 Render Standby.
+See [this issue](https://github.com/acidanthera/bugtracker/issues/1193) for more details.

 **Performance and media content**